JsLth/gretan/README.md

 ### Installation

 The app is deployed as an Electron app using [`electricShine`](https://github.com/chasemc/electricShine).
-Binaries are released in this repository and in the [OPCE database](https://zenodo.org/communities/greta/) of the GRETA project.
+Binaries are released in the [OPCE database](https://zenodo.org/communities/greta/) of the GRETA project.

 ### Building from source